ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 	- persistent , chronic --> efflux of organic osmolytes (creatine, betaine, glutamate, myoinositol, and taurine) from brain cells --> reduced intracellular osmolality and increased water entry **(completed in 48hours --> chronic)**
 	- asymptomatic may have subtle gait and cognitive defects --> increase fall risk
 	- chronic --> assymetric response
+		- reaccumulation of organic osmolytes by brain cells is attenuated and delayed as osmolality increases after correction of hyponatremia, sometimes resulting in ***degenerative loss of oligodendrocytes and an osmotic demyelination syndrome (ODS)***
+	- Over rapid correction (>8-10mm/24 hour or >18mM in 48H) -->
+		- hypertonic stress in astrocyte --> generalised protein ubiquitination --> apoptotic and autophagic cell death
+		- BBB integrity disrupted --> immune mediated demyelination
+		- Pons
+			- central pontine myelinosis
+			- 1 or more days after over correction
+			- quadriparesis , dysphagia , dysarthria , diplopia, locked-in state +/- altered consciousness
+		- order of frequency, the lesions of extrapontine myelinolysis can occur in the cerebellum, lateral geniculate body, thalamus, putamen, and cerebral cortex or subcortex
+		- extent and localization of extrapontine myelinolysis, with the reported development of ataxia, mutism, parkinsonism, dystonia, and catatonia
+		- relowering Na after rapid correction can prevent or attentuate ODS
+		- slow correction + ODS --> alco